TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 14/12/2024
+- Fixed an issue where AI might get stuck in the unconscious animation when ACE is enabled.
+(Thanks SilenceIsFatto)

 ### 18/02/2022
 Applied changes from script version:
 - Fixed distance emission is no longer supported.